Instruction-Specific Transition Constraints

 Instruction pop_count

-This instruction uses all constraints defined by instruction groups step_1, unary_operation, and keep_ram.
-Beyond that, this instruction has no transition constraints.
-Instead, correct transition is guaranteed by the U32 Table.
+This instruction is fully constrained by its instruction groups Beyond that, correct transition is guaranteed by the U32 Table.

 Instruction xxadd